 Symbol Function Represents the word number. < > Encloses a mandatory command argument (extension).
 Do not type this symbol with the command argument!
-I Separates choices in a command argument.
-The default choice is shown as the leftmost choice.
+1 Separates choices in a command argument.
 Only one choice may be selected.
 Do not type this symbol with the command argument! {} Encloses an optional command argument.
-To list items having number IDs: () () Encloses the description of the command.
+To list items having number IDs: Type the individual numbers separated by hyphens and/or Type the lowest and highest number separated by two dots () to specify a range of consecutive numbers.
+Do not type this symbol with the command argument!
+Example: To list items 1, 3, 4 to 7, and 9, type 1-3-47-9 ( ) Encloses the description of the command.